- 20 February 2019

 Science and Innovation are driving forces for a whole company.
 Measuring innovation is not a straightforward process, and it combines art and science.
 Many breakthrough innovations come by happy, unanticipated accident rather than by plan, but Six Sigma is all about planning, predicting, documenting, adjusting, and improving.

-These are just a handful of metrics that an organization might choose to measure the success of its innovation program.
-The significance of some metrics will change over time, depending on the stage reached by the innovation program.
+- These are just a handful of metrics that an organization might choose to measure the success of its innovation program.
+The significance of some parameters will change over time, depending on the stage reached by the innovation program.

-Innovation is a process that is best managed with a long-term perspective, not necessarily measured in long time increments (e.g., months, years) but rather in the completion of targeted goals.
+- Managing innovation is bewith a long-term perspective, not necessarily measured in long time increments (e.g., months, years) but instead in the completion of targeted goals.
 It requires separating the innovation process into three implementable stages: 1) identification of goals and exploration activities, 2) short term deliverables and 3) near term development.

 Pick a man of genius, give him money, and let him alone.

 Innovation should be part of the company culture.
 The whole company and not only the BOD must be willing to innovate and explore new avenues.
-Employees should be given opportunities and flexibility to explore new ideas and innovate.
-As stated by Harvard President James Bryant, innovation should also be given the freedom to try, fail, restart, and succeed.
-To him, the best approach to innovation was to “pick a man of genius, giving him money and living him alone.”
+Employees should have the opportunities and flexibility to explore new ideas and innovate.
+As stated by Harvard President James Bryant, innovators need to have the freedom to try, fail, restart, and succeed.
+To him, the best approach to change was to “pick a man of genius, giving him money and living him alone.”
 Bill George – the CEO and board chairman of Medtronic wrote: “To be successful, companies must be led by leaders – the CEO, top executives and board of directors – who are profoundly and irrevocably committed to innovation as their path to success.”
 Just making innovation one of many priorities or passive support for change is the best way to ensure that their company will never become a great innovator.

 Innovation is not a “one-size fits all process,” but according to a study conducted by PwC on the most innovative and successful companies, the six characteristics of High-Leverage innovators are:

 The process can be long and cumbersome to be successful as an innovative company.
 Still, with patience and a global will from all the components of the company, Innovation is the critical component to integrate into a company.
-Measuring Innovation and ROI is essential to ensure success and understand the value of the innovation efforts.
-With time and patience, the many benefits of innovation will appear both in the marketplace but also in the company culture.
+How to measure innovation in a company is essential to ensure success.
+The many benefits of change will appear both in the marketplace but also in the company culture.
 At Hashi Consulting, we aim at helping you identify the products and processes that will drive innovation within your company.

 Potecea, Valeriu & CEBUC, Georgiana.
 (2011).
 THE IMPORTANCE OF INNOVATION IN INTERNATIONAL BUSINESS.
 The Annals of the “Stefan Celmare” University of Suceava.
 Fascicle of The Faculty of Economics and Public Administration.
 10. 157-161.